uzuhenry/Dw1-Script-Decoder/README.md

 You also have the option to hide raw data, or filter by a specific instruction type(godsend if you want to map text).

+The tool, also stores the file header, though it doesn't anything with it yet.

 # Thanks to: